-For those uncertain about or unfamiliar with plagiocephaly and its treatment options, you have come to the right place.
+For those uncertain about or unfamiliar with the types of treatment for plagiocephaly, you’ve come to the right place.
 Plagiocephaly is a condition that a significant number of babies develop in the early months of life.
-It is characterised by an asymmetric head shape deformity but thankfully, many cases are mild with the ability to self-correct.
+It’s characterised by an asymmetric head shape deformity but thankfully, many cases are mild with the ability to self-correct.
 Unfortunately, more severe cases will not have time to improve without help and require helmet treatment to bring the head shape back towards normality.
 If you think that your baby has the condition, you might be wondering who can treat plagiocephaly?
-Read on for a further understanding surrounding this topic.
+Read on for a further understanding surrounding the topic of plagiocephaly treatment.

 Treatment for Mild Plagiocephaly

 Who can treat plagiocephaly depends on the treatment you are opting for.
 For babies under the age of four months, it is recommended that parents try repositioning techniques and tummy time to see if this will help their baby’s plagiocephaly.
-Through advice from doctors, health advisors, us, or our repositioning guide, parents can carry this out themselves at home.
+Through advice from doctors, health advisors, us, or our repositioning guide, parents can carry this kind of flat head treatment out themselves at home.

 Treatment for Severe Plagiocephaly

-For babies with more severe cases of plagiocephaly, or when repositioning techniques and tummy time have not improved the plagiocephaly after around a month of trial, further treatment is sometimes required.
-Specialist clinicians with experience and knowledge in cranial remoulding can not only identify if further treatment is necessary, but they can also recommend and manage plagiocephaly treatment themselves.
+For babies with more severe cases of plagiocephaly, or when repositioning techniques and tummy time have not improved the plagiocephaly after around a month of trial, further plagiocephaly treatment is sometimes required.
+Plagiocephaly specialists with experience and knowledge in cranial remoulding can not only identify if further treatment is necessary, but they can also recommend and manage plagiocephaly treatment themselves.

 Cranial remoulding was introduced to the UK by Steve Mottram, the Managing Director of Technology in Motion.
 Since then, Technology in Motion clinicians have treated thousands of babies suffering from plagiocephaly.
 The UK Health Service have always considered plagiocephaly to be a cosmetic condition and, as such, cranial treatment is not usually funded by the NHS, meaning that treatment cannot be referred for by your baby’s doctor.